Your cart is currently empty!

 How to do exposure to fear foods

-See my short helpsheet on doing exposure therapy.
+There's also my short helpsheet on doing exposure therapy.

 Use the same principles as for fear foods.
-Until your child has freedom around everything that used to be natural to them, they need your help to practice ‘normal’.
-I have a Bitesize audio specifically on progressive steps to manage restaurants.
+Until your child has freedom around everything that used to be natural to them, they need your help to practice 'normal'.
+Lots of help from me in Chapter 9 and many Bitesize audios.
+I also regularly do a workshop on this topic.

 What to do about exercise?

-Exercise is, for many, very much part of the eating disorder.
+Check with your clinicians.
 Parents are usually tasked with stopping or reducing exercise at first, often for medical reasons or to prioritise weight recovery.
 Some young people have revealed that they were relieved when they were made to rest, as they were so very tired.

-The drive to move is, in some youngsters, is so strong that parents can hardly stop it.
+The drive to move is, in some youngsters, so strong that parents can hardly stop it.
 Do consult your professionals, so you know what to prioritise.
-Medication helps some youngsters, so insist on seeing a psychiatrist as anything to do with antipsychotics, antidepressants or anxiolytics is their domain.
+Medication helps some youngsters, so insist on seeing a psychiatrist because anything to do with antipsychotics, antidepressants or anxiolytics is their domain.
 Some parents report that a strong, clear exercise veto from a clinician made all the difference.

-Later on, treat exercise a bit like you do fear foods: gradually expose to whatever form of exercise seems to be an issue, monitor, explore your child’s attitudes.
+Much later on, treat exercise a bit like you do fear foods: gradually expose to whatever form of exercise seems to be an issue, monitor, explore your child's attitudes.
 Your aim is for your child to recover (or discover) the pleasure of movement, free of compulsion, rules and self-hate.

 If your child was engaged in a high-level of sport, they may or may not return to it eventually.
 It's not clear what makes it OK for some and not for others.
 Take it slow and gradual, and don't make any promises.